Last Updated: December 13, 2024

 Ensure Your Master Project is Up-To-Date with Clarify Objectives (10 minutes)

-Your Master Project has been used as the exercise file in the exercises for these Master Class Applications.
-This Master Project will be updated throughout the MS Project Master Class.
+Your Master Project has been used as the primary exercise file on this Online Application page.
+It will be updated throughout the MS Project Master Class, culminating in a fully developed and technically correct project plan.

-During this Activity, you should have completed these things on your personal Master Project:
+During this Online Application, you should have completed these things on your personal Master Project:

-The Project Summary Task should be displayed, and you should have reviewed Project Options and considered making the recommended selections.
+• The Project Summary Task should be displayed.
+You should have reviewed the Project Options and considered making the recommended selections.

-The Stakeholder Analysis Worksheet should have at least two stakeholders analyzed, steps 1-7.
+• The Stakeholder Analysis Worksheet should have at least two stakeholders analyzed, with steps 1-7 completed.

-The Clarify Objectives Worksheet should have at least three objectives fully defined.
+• The Clarify Objectives Workbook should have at least three project objectives fully defined.

-At the Project Summary Task level, these two Excel files (objects) should be embedded as icons in the notes field,
+• At the Project Summary Task level, these two Excel files (objects) should be embedded as icons in the notes field and the names for the icons should be descriptive.

-One milestone has been fully defined in task Notes.
+• One milestone should be fully defined in task Notes.
+Illustrating that it is a SMART+A Objective.

 Review List of Completed Clarify Objectives Application Files (5 minutes)